RaafeK/Pandas-Python/README.md

 To begin , download the darknet-2-classes folder.
 The cfg that I used is : darknet/cfg/yolo_2class_box11.cfg

-Pre trained weights can be found here : <https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing>
-Add these to the Darknet-2-class folder.
+[Pre trained weights can be found here] (https://drive.google.com/file/d/0B0-t7TXfMJHOYU9TaEVILUF5RHc/view?usp=sharing) Add these to the Darknet-2-class folder.